-In 1951, the degree of Master of Science in Nursing (M.S.N.) was introduced.
-The current program prepares nurses for advanced practice roles in a clinical specialty, with students prepared as nurse practitioners, clinical nurse specialists and educators.
+In 1951 the degree of Master of Science in Nursing (M.S.N.) was introduced.
+The current program prepares nurses for advanced practice roles in a clinical specialty, with students prepared as nurse practitioners.
 A program leading to the degree Doctor of Nursing Science (D.N.Sc.) was initiated in 1968.

 The school is recognized for its program offerings, the quality of faculty and commitment to diversity and improving the care of vulnerable populations.
 Graduates remain the school's greatest strength because of leadership, knowledge, clinical expertise and commitment to continuous learning and improvement.